-Emma Kapūnohuʻulaokalani Kauhi tells stories about her early life growing up in the Hawaiian village of Kapa‘ahu in Puna, Island of Hawai‘i between 1916 and 1935.
-The book contains the stories as they were told in Hawaiian by Mrs. Kauhi and tape-recorded, together with translations into English by Charles Langlas.
+Stories by Emma Kapūnohuʻulaokalani Kauhi about her early life growing up in the Hawaiian village of Kapa‘ahu in Puna, Island of Hawai‘i between 1916 and 1935.
+The stories were told in Hawaiian by Mrs. Kauhi and tape-recorded, then translated into English by Charles Langlas.
 Together the stories provide a picture of rural Hawaiian life in the early Twentieth Century.
 Kapa‘ahu, like other villages in economically marginal areas of Hawai‘i, was an island of Hawaiian culture which had survived within the encroaching flow of Western economic development.
 (136 pp)

 Chapter 1.
 Ho‘omana‘o no Kapa‘ahu – Remembrance of Kapa‘ahu

 Chapter 2.
 ‘O Ko‘u Noho ‘Ana ma Kapa‘ahu – My Life in Kapa‘ahu